reimagined/resolve/docs/cloud-cli.md

 resolve-cloud deploy
 ```

 The platform assigns a unique ID to an application's deployment.
-You can use this ID to view information about the deployment or manage the deployment's settings:
+You can use this ID to view information about the deployment or change the deployment's settings:

 ```bash
 resolve-cloud describe <deploymentId>